Last Updated 26 June 2026

 Bahrain actively works to strengthen its labour market by creating favourable conditions for both employers and skilled expatriates.
 Through the Economic Vision 2030 strategy, Bahrain is focused on diversifying its economy beyond oil and investing heavily in sectors such as technology, financial services, logistics, healthcare, manufacturing, and tourism—all of which generate strong employment demand.

 The Labour Market Regulatory Authority (LMRA) plays a central role in regulating employment, issuing work permits, and ensuring smooth hiring processes for foreign workers.
-Bahrain also supports private-sector growth through initiatives that promote digital transformation, automation, entrepreneurship, and international investment.
+As of February 2026, all private-sector employers must process salary payments through the Enhanced Wage Protection System (WPS), ensuring timely, verifiable payment to all registered workers.

 Each year, Bahrain welcomes a large number of expatriate professionals who fill critical workforce gaps across IT, engineering, finance, hospitality, healthcare, HR, and other skilled domains.
 As the country continues to advance technologically and expand industrial zones, the demand for skilled workers is expected to remain strong.